andreaabellera/andreaabellera.github.io/README.md

 ### Why is my resume not showing up?
 The following may be reasons why Github pages fails to show up or load correctly in your browser:
 - The site is being built from the wrong source.
-Ensure that your Jekyll and resume file are in the build folder that is set up in your repository's "Pages" setting.
+Ensure that your Jekyll and resume file are in the build folder that is set up in your repository's **Pages** setting.
 - The Jekyll homepage, index.md, is either named incorrectly or is an empty file.
 - The Jekyll site may be missing core files.
 In this case, it is suggested that you create a backup of your README and resume files, clear your repository, and re-install Jekyll.
-- Clear the browser cache if site changes are not being reflected properly.
+- Clear your browser cache if site changes are not being reflected properly.